demonixis/Atlantis.js/README.md

 ### Docs and demos

-Take a look at the demos folders to see how it works.
+Take a look at the demos folder to see how it works.
 I'll update the documentation page as soon as possible.

 ### Example